MarsBased/handbook/sections/firstday.md

 ## Contract and practical issues

-You should have received the work contract for your revision from Leire a few days before your start day.
-Together with the contract, she has sent you the invitation for the first day to do an onboarding meeting through Slack or meet presencially, if you live in Barcelona.
-In this meeting, you will revise the work contract together with us to make sure everything is clear to proceed with the signature.
+You should have received the work contract for your revision from Leire a few days before your starting day.
+During the onboarding meeting, we will revise the work contract together with you to make sure everything is clear to proceed with the signature.
+Normally, we sign the contract electronically using HelloSign.

 ## Onboarding